 - MLIS with School Library Media Certification Apply

-Students may also obtain both an MA degree in library and information science from SISLT and a JD degree from the School of Law.
+Students may also obtain both an MLIS degree from SISLT and a JD degree from the School of Law, or an MLIS and an MPA from the School of Public Affairs:

 We encourage our alumni to stay engaged with the School and Mizzou!
 Four easy ways to stay involved are (1) Host a practicum student at your workplace, (2) Support the LIS endowed scholarships, (3) Attend and speak at student group events, and (4) connect with us on social media.